ultariserver/ultariserver.github.io/index.md

 #### Contact Syncing

 Sync your contact list with your phone and/or Facebook contacts.
-Never lose your contacts between devices again!
+Never lose your contacts between devices again\!

 #### Devices